robhabraken/advent-of-code-2024/solutions/12/README.md

 At the end of `visitRegion()` I then call `countSides()` to count the sides based on the collected perimeter sections.
 And of course, instead of passing `perimeter` to `discover()` I now pass this collection by reference.

 ### The second change
-The second change is that, instead of incrementing the `perimeter` count, I now add each separate perimeter section to my collection by calling `addSide`.
+The second change is that, instead of incrementing the `perimeter` count, I now add each separate perimeter section to my collection by calling `addPerimeterSection()`.
 On the exact same spots as where I first counted the perimeters.
 Which makes sense, because that already was the right place to count the individual perimeter sections.

-### addSide()
+### addPerimeterSection()
 This function does what I described above when explaining the new perimeter collection.
-It adds the given side to the `sides` collection with its orientation (`direction index % 2`), axis, plot location (other coordinate), and direction.
+It adds the given section to the `sections` collection with its orientation (`direction index % 2`), axis, plot location (other coordinate), and direction.

 We need one more trick though, and that's centered around the second value, the axis.
 Let's say we have a plot at the first row, y-coordinate `0`, with a fence on the south side.
 Thus, the orientation is horizontal.
 To make things easy, I use the y-coordinate next to the plot as the coordinate of the fence.
 So for a plot at y-coordinate `0` a north bound fence would have the coordinate `-1` and on the south that would be `1`.
 It doesn't really matter what we use here, I just need to know which fences are on the same line, so which ones have the same coordinates.
 The issue is the following: this specific region has another 'peninsula' if you like, that lies two plots down, so on y-coordinate `2`.
 Like this:
 ```